Precious metals investment guide โ€” gold, silver, platinum, palladium and rhodium bars and coins

 Common Mistakes to Avoid

 Overallocating: Precious metals are portfolio components, not complete portfolios.
-Allocating 50%+ to metals creates concentration risk and foregoes productive asset returns (stocks' earnings, bonds' interest).
+Concentrating 50%+ in metals creates risk and foregoes productive asset returns.

-Buying collectible coins at huge premiums: Numismatic coins, special editions, and colorized pieces carry premiums far above metal content that rarely hold when reselling.
-Stick to standard bullion.
+Buying collectible coins at huge premiums: Numismatic coins and special editions carry premiums far above metal content that rarely hold when reselling.
+Stick to standard bullion from reputable dealers.

 Panic selling during dips: Metals are long-term insurance and inflation hedges, not short-term trades.
 Selling during temporary price weakness locks in losses.

-Chasing PGM volatility without understanding risks: Palladium and rhodium's extreme price swings tempt speculation, but EV threat creates terminal decline scenarios most investors underestimate.
+Chasing PGM volatility without understanding risks: Palladium and rhodium's extreme price swings tempt speculation, but the EV threat creates structural decline scenarios most investors underestimate.

 Conclusion: Precious Metals' Role in Modern Portfolios